Steve Spagnuolo’s defense frustrated Tom Brady in a Super Bowl. They’ll meet up again Sunday.

 “The second thing was, let’s not give up passes over 20 yards.
 I mean everyone talks about explosive plays, right?
 And the guys did that, too; I think they had one catch for 19 and two each for 18 yards.”

 In 2008, Spagnuolo left the Giants for a stint as the St. Louis Rams’ head coach.
-Fired after the 2011 season, he had several assistant stops around the league before a reunion with Reid in Kansas City in early 2019, this time as defensive coordinator.
-No doubt he remembers Super Bowl XLII as well as Brady does, and all Tampa Bay coaches have to do to be reminded of Brady’s Kryptonite is to talk to Jason Pierre-Paul.
+Fired after the 2011 season, he had several assistant stops around the league before a reunion with Reid in Kansas City.
+No doubt he remembers Super Bowl XLII as well as Brady does, and all Tampa Bay coaches have to do to be reminded of Brady’s Kryptonite is to talk to pass rusher Jason Pierre-Paul.
 He was a member of the Giants team that beat Brady in Super Bowl XLVI and now plays for the Buccaneers.
-In a 2012 interview before that Super Bowl, he spoke of a regular season game in which the Giants rattled Brady.
+In a 2012 interview before that Super Bowl, Pierre-Paul spoke of a regular season game in which the Giants rattled Brady.

 “If you give him time in the pocket to pick on your secondary and throw the ball, he is going to hurt you,” he said.
 “Us, as a D-line, we know that the pressure is mostly going to be on us.
 If we don’t rush, then he has all day to throw the ball.
 Everybody knows that.”

 Just as a regular season matchup was a big deal back then, the same is true now.
 In Week 12, the Chiefs held on for a 27-24 win over the Buccaneers, with Patrick Mahomes passing for 462 yards and three touchdowns and Brady throwing for 345 yards and three touchdowns with two interceptions.
-But that was a mere regular season game.

-“The good thing is, we’ve seen them before,” Buccaneers defensive coordinator Todd Bowles told Peter King.
-“Bad thing is, they killed us.
-As a defense, we were embarrassed that day.
-I just told ‘em, ‘There’s 16 of these games, and we’re on to the next one.’ ”
+“Spags runs a great scheme and I think he really caters to the strength of his players,” Brady said Monday.
+“I think his scheme has evolved and I’ve played him several times over the last 13, 14 years.
+He’s a tremendous coach and everybody seems to love to play for him.
+It’s a tough game.
+I know he’ll have those guys ready.”